matsim-org/matsim-libs/contribs/informed-mode-choice/README.md

 ## Plan strategies

-Available plan strategies are available as constants in `InformedModeChoiceModule`.
+All new plan strategies are available as constants in `InformedModeChoiceModule`.

 Replanning strategies can be added as usual either in the config or via code, e.g:
 ```java